Alice Faye: End of motion picture career

 As Faye's star continued to ascend during the war years, family life became more important to her, especially with the arrival of a second daughter, Phyllis.
 After her birth, Faye signed a new contract with Fox to make only one picture a year, with the option of a second one, to give Faye a chance to spend more time with her family.
 Her second pregnancy resulted in a hospitalization, forcing her to surrender a plum dramatic role in A Tree Grows in Brooklyn to Joan Blondell, and she declined a musical role in The Dolly Sisters (her intended part went to June Haver).

 Faye finally accepted the lead role in Fallen Angel (1945).
-Although designed ostensibly as Faye's vehicle, Zanuck tried to build his new protégé Linda Darnell, ordering many of Faye's scenes cut and Darnell emphasized.
+Although designed ostensibly as Faye's vehicle, Zanuck tried to build his new protégée Linda Darnell, ordering many of Faye's scenes cut and those of Darnell's emphasized.
 When Faye saw a screening of the final cut—with her role reduced by 12 scenes and a song number—she wrote a scathing note to Zanuck, went straight to her car, gave her dressing room keys to the studio gate guard, and drove home, vowing never to return to Fox.
 Faye was still so popular that thousands of letters were sent to Faye's home and the Fox studios from around the world, begging her to return for another picture.
 In 1987, she told an interviewer, "When I stopped making pictures, it didn't bother me because there were so many things I hadn't done.
 I had never learned to run a house.
 I didn't know how to cook.
 I didn't know how to shop.
 So all these things filled all those gaps."

 After Fallen Angel, Faye's contract called for her to make two more movies.
 Zanuck hit back by having her blackballed for breach of contract, effectively ending her film career, although Faye no longer cared to pursue it.
 Fallen Angel was Faye's last starring film.
 Zanuck, under public pressure, tried to lure Faye back onto the screen; Faye returned all the scripts.

 Alice Faye did return to Fox later, for a character role in a remake of an old Fox property, State Fair (1962).
 While she received good reviews, the film was not a success.
 She made only infrequent cameo appearances in films thereafter, playing a secretary in Won Ton Ton, the Dog Who Saved Hollywood (1976) and in The Magic of Lassie (1978) as a waitress.

 Faye was the subject of This Is Your Life for British television in 1984, when she was surprised by Eamonn Andrews at Hollywood's Metromedia Studios.